fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 ## PM2
 > **[PM2](http://pm2.keymetrics.io/)** is a Process Manager for Node.
-It keeps your processes alive in production, and offers tons of features to manage them and monitor them.
+It keeps your processes alive in production and offers tons of features to manage them and monitor them.

 We are going to use PM2 whenever we are in **production** mode.

 * **Run:** `yarn add --dev pm2`

 In production, you want your server to be as performant as possible. `babel-node` triggers the entire Babel transpilation process for your files at each execution, which is not something you want in production.
-We need Babel to do all this work beforehand, and have our server serve plain old pre-compiled ES5 files.
+We need Babel to do all this work beforehand and have our server serve plain old pre-compiled ES5 files.

 One of the main features of Babel is to take a folder of ES6 code (usually named `src`) and transpile it into a folder of ES5 code (usually named `lib`).

-This `lib` folder being auto-generated.
-Before a new build we clean up this directory.
+This `lib` folder is auto-generated.
+Before a new build we need to clean up this directory.
 A simple cross platform package to delete files is `rimraf`.

 * **Run:** `yarn add --dev rimraf`